andersonopt/website/content/why-anderson.md

 ### Output You Can Understand

-Get rid of confusing spreadsheets mass data downloads.
+Avoid confusing spreadsheets and mass data downloads.
 Our software allows you to choose the most important metrics and display them tables and charts that any audience can understand.

 {{< /column >}}